WalletWasabi/WasabiDoc/docs/using-wasabi/PasswordFinder.md

 ## Limitations

-Wasabi Wallet protects the encrypted secret key with the same technology used to protect paper wallets ([BIP 38](/using-wasabi/BIPs.md#bip-38-password-protected-private-key)) and for that reason it is computationally infeasible to brute force the password using all the possible combinations. (assuming a secure password was chosen)
+Wasabi Wallet protects the encrypted secret key with the same technology used to protect paper wallets ([BIP 38](/using-wasabi/BIPs.md#bip-38-password-protected-private-key)) and for that reason, it is computationally infeasible to brute force the password using all the possible combinations. (assuming a secure password was chosen)
 It is important to know that Wasabi Password Finder is not for breaking wallet passwords but for finding errors (typos) in an already known password.

 ## Usage